myothiha/obsidian/Literature Notes/@tigunovaSQuIrRelLargeScaleEvaluation2025.md

 ## Query Construction Process
 - Search logs: one query => a list of items => a list of (query, item) pairs
 - Use Relevance classifier for each pair.
-Only exact match pairs with co
+Only exact match pairs with confidence score higher than 0.8.
+- Get product types for all items in each pair.
+- Discard product types where the number of its items are less than 3.
+- Discard product types that have less than 1/3 of exact match items.
+It remove products that are only moderately related to the query.
+Finally, choose only one product type per query.
+-